PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

             Worst-case Bound on Updating Constraint-satisfying Policies
             ^^^
             Define :math:`\epsilon_{\pi_{k+1}}^{R}\doteq \max\limits_{s}\big|\mathbb{E}_{a\sim\pi_{k+1}}[A^{R}_{\pi_{k}}(s,a)]\big|`, and :math:`\epsilon_{\pi_{k+1}}^{C}\doteq \max\limits_{s}\big|\mathbb{E}_{a\sim\pi_{k+1}}[A^{C}_{\pi_{k}}(s,a)]\big|`.
-            If the current policy :math:`\pi_k` satisfies the constraint, then under :math:`KL` divergence projection, the lower bound on reward improvement, and upper bound on constraint violation for each policy update are
+            If the current policy :math:`\pi_k` satisfies the constraint, then under :math:`KL` divergence projection, the lower bound on reward improvement, and upper bounds on constraint violation for each policy update are

             .. math::
                 :label: pcpo-eq-4